flox/flox/README.md

   </a>
 </p>

-[flox][website] is a virtual environment and package manager all in one.
-With flox you create environments that layer and replace dependencies just where it matters, making them portable across the full software lifecycle
+[Flox][website] is a virtual environment and package manager all in one.
+With Flox you create environments that layer and replace dependencies just where it matters, making them portable across the full software lifecycle